Kansa language

-Kansa is a Siouan language of the Dhegihan group once spoken by the Kaw people of Oklahoma.
+Kansa (native name: Kaáⁿze Íe), sometimes known as Kaw or Kanza, is a Siouan language of the Dhegihan group once spoken by the Kaw people of Oklahoma.
 Vice President Charles Curtis spoke Kansa as a child.
-The last mother-tongue speaker, Ralph Pepper, died in June 1982.
+The last mother-tongue speaker, Walter Kekahbah, died in 1983.

 Classification

-Kansa is a Dhegiha Siouan language, a broader category containing other languages such as Quapaw, Omaha, Ponca and Osage.
-This group of languages falls under Mississippi Valley Siouan, which is grouped under the largest category of The Siouan Language Family.
+Kansa is a Dhegiha Siouan language, a broader category containing other languages such as Quapaw, Omaha–Ponca, and Osage.
+This group of languages falls under Mississippi Valley Siouan, which is grouped under the largest category of the Siouan language family.

 History

 The speakers of Kansa, known as the Kaw people, lived together with the Siouan-speakers in a united nation known as the Dhegiha Siouan group.
 This group was originally situated north of the Ohio River and east of the Mississippi River and then moved west down the Ohio River.

-After this migration, the Dhegiha Siouan group split into five subgroups or tribes that were known as the Poncas, Osages, Omahas, Quapaws and the Kaws.
-Later on the Kaw migrated west of Missouri river and were called the "People of the Southwind."
-The languages of the 5 tribes originating from the single Dhegiha group are extremely similar and have been considered as dialects of each other.
+Following their westward migration, the Dhegiha Siouan group branched into five indigenous tribes (Sioux subgroups) known mainly as Ponca, Osage, Omaha, Quapaw or Kaw people.
+Later on, many Kaw people migrated west of Missouri river and were called "People of the Southwind."
+The languages of the five tribes originating from the single Dhegiha group are quite similar, and have been regarded as dialects of each other.

 Geographic distribution

-The language was only spoken in Kansas and is no longer spoken natively since all of the speakers have died.
-Members of the tribe now use English, but some are able to understand certain phrases or words in the language.
-There are, however, language revitalization efforts ongoing.
+The Kansa Sioux language was mostly spoken in the U.S. state of Kansas.

 Scholarship and resources

 Pioneering anthropologist and linguist James Owen Dorsey collected 604 Kansa words in the 1880s and also made about 25,000 entries in a Kansa-English dictionary which has never been published.
-Dorsey also collected 24 myths, historical accounts, and personal letters from nine Kansa speakers.
+Dorsey also collected 24 narratives, historical accounts, and personal letters from nine Kansa speakers.

 In 1974, linguist Robert L. Rankin met Walter Kekahbah (d.
-1979), Ralph Pepper (d.
+1983), Ralph Pepper (d.
 1982), and Maud McCauley Rowe (d.
-1977), the last surviving native speakers of Kansa.
+1978), the last surviving native speakers of Kansa.
 Rankin made extensive recordings of all three, especially Rowe, and his work over the next 31 years documented the language and helped the Kaw Nation to develop language learning materials.